 YOUR INBOX COULD USE A LITTLE SOMETHING...
 HOW ABOUT OUR NEWSLETTER

-There's something about the fast pace of September that might have you yearning for a more low-maintenance approach to your hair color.
-While bright blonde highlights felt fun for the beach, the upkeep is a lot, which is why so many of us are looking for a soft tweak — like lowlights or a warm balayage — heading into cooler weather.
+Considering the fact that it's somehow already October, the fast pace of fall might have you yearning for a more low-maintenance approach to your hair color.
+While bright blonde highlights felt fun for the summer, the upkeep is a lot, which is why so many of us are looking for a soft tweak — like lowlights or warm balayage — heading into colder weather.

-If you can relate, then you'll love the hair color trends primed to be huge this season.
-Spoiler: They're all gorgeous and designed for an irregular touch-up schedule, meaning less time with your head in the bleach bowl and more time enjoying a Saturday tailgate and an autumnal breeze through your hair.
+If you can relate, then you'll love the hair-color trends primed to be huge this season.
+They're all gorgeous and designed for an irregular touch-up schedule, meaning less time with your head in the bleach bowl and more time enjoying a Saturday tailgate and an autumnal breeze through your hair.

-From golden brunette to rooty blonde, scroll through inspiration behind the five biggest hair color trends for fall 2019 — all of which are perfect references to bring into your next appointment — ahead.
+From golden brunette to rooty blonde, scroll through inspiration behind the six biggest hair-color trends for fall 2019 — all of which are perfect references to bring into your next appointment — ahead.

 Consider ash brown this fall's take on bronde, the happy place between blonde and brunette.
 The dimensional shade — as seen on model Barbara Palvin — is a blend of light brown and cool blonde, without any brassy yellow or red undertones.
 If you have a dark brown root tone, you're already halfway there.